schwemmecomics/schwemme-comics/content/comics/286/index.en.md

 I went fully prepared to get on his nerves.
 In the end I almost got roped into giving a tour of the Anatomical Institute for the Long Night of Science.
 Talk about an unexpected turn of events.

 *Return of The Boots.
-Also, first appearance of The Couch.
+Also, first appearance of The Couch.*

----